 The CSS schools consider this equity as eligible for school cost.
 Moving assets to an annuity to reduce your profile will also not work on the CSS as they will count this asset, whereas the FAFSA does not.
 Currently, the cash value of your life insurance will often be excluded on both calculations.
 If you have an older “equity oriented” life insurance policy, you may wish to maximize your contribution to minimize the CSS Profile.

 As you can see, the CSS can trip many people up when they don’t prepare well in advance.
 For this reason, I recommend that people sit down with their advisor or specialist in the areas of College Financial Aid planning when the student is in 9th or 10th grade.
 Of course, it doesn’t hurt to take action earlier as preparation is never a waste of time.

 Todd Rhine is the owner of Todd Rhine Planning (http://www.toddrhine.com).
-He sports an impressive roll of financial certifications (including CWC, CFP®, RFC®, CLU, ChFC, IAR), and we asked him to write a series of articles related to financing college after seeing some of his results.
+He sports an impressive roll of financial certifications (including CWC, CFP®, RFC®, CLU, ChFC, IAR).
+This post is part of a series of articles relating to financing college.